 "Unconscious bias refers to a bias that we are unaware of and which happens outside of our control.
 It is a bias that happens automatically and is triggered by our brain making quick judgements and assessments of people and situations, influenced by our background, cultural environment and personal experiences.

 Implicit bias refers to the same area, but questions the level to which these biases are unconscious especially as we are being made increasingly aware of them.
 Once we know that biases are not always explicit, we are responsible for them.
 We all need to recognise and acknowledge our biases and find ways to mitigate their impact on our behaviour and decisions.”
 Equality Challenge Unit UK: Unconscious Bias in Higher Education Review 2013.

-Unconscious beliefs about various social and identity groups are a product of our life experiences and one of the ways we attempt to organise a complex world, i.e., social categorisation.
+Unconscious beliefs and implicit associations about various social and identity groups are a product of our background, life experiences, social structures and cultural context.
 By definition, we are unaware of unconscious biases.
 They occur when we make fast judgements, are tired or under pressure.
 They are automatic, and they may often be incompatible with our conscious values and considered actions.